opqi/monitoring/README.md

 # Monitoring
-Monitoring for a project using Prometheus.
+Monitoring template for a project using Prometheus, Grafana and Loki.

 ## Alert sending to telegram group
 Create a Telegram bot by following the guide in the Telegram docs.
 After creating the bot, you will receive a token that will be used to configure the Alertmanager.